K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Introduction

 It is also interesting to compare with the case when the pair $(X,D)$ is log smooth with $K_{X}+D$ ample and with $D$ effective and klt (i.e. with coefficients in $[0,1[),$ where very precise regularity results have been obtained recently.
-For example, in \cite{Brendle, CGP, JMR} it is shown that the corresponding Kähler-Einstein metric $\omega$ has conical singularities along $D$ (sometimes also called edge singularities in the litterature), thus confirming a previous conjecture of Tian \--- note that the results of \cite{CGP} holds for coefficients bigger than $1/2$ whereas in \cite{JMR} the divisor $D$ is assumed to be smooth but with no assumptions on the coefficients, and in \cite{Brendle} both conditions are required; moreover the general case is announced in \cite{MR}.
-As for the mixed case when the coefficient 1 is also allowed in $D$ it was studied in \cite{G12}, where it was shown that $\omega$ has mixed cone and Poincaré type singularities.
-A commun theme in these results is that singularities of the metric $\omega$ are encoded by a suitable local model (with cone or Poincaré type singularities) determined by $D.$ However, the difficulty in the situation studied in the present paper is the presence of negative coefficients in $D$ and the associated loss of positivity which appears when we pass to a log resolution of a singular variety $X.$ It would be very interesting if one could associate local models to this situation as well, but this seems very challenging even in the case when $X$ has klt singularities.
+For example, in \cite{Brendle, CGP, JMR, GP} it is shown that the corresponding Kähler-Einstein metric $\omega$ has conical singularities along $D$ (sometimes also called edge singularities in the litterature), thus confirming a previous conjecture of Tian.
+As for the mixed case when the coefficient 1 is also allowed in $D$ it was studied in \cite{G12, GP}, where it was shown that $\omega$ has mixed cone and Poincaré type singularities.
+A commun theme in these results is that singularities of the metric $\omega$ are encoded by a suitable local model (with cone or Poincaré type singularities) determined by $D.$ However, the difficulty in the situation studied in the present paper is the presence of negative coefficients in $D$ and the associated loss of positivity which appears when we pass to a log resolution of a singular variety $X.$ It would be very interesting if one could associate local models to this situation as well, but this seems very challenging even in the case when $X$ has canonical singularities.

+We should mention that the behaviour of the Kähler-Einstein metric of a log canonical pair $(X,D)$ such that $K_X+D$ is ample and $D$ is effective will be investigated in \cite{GW}.
+As a consequence of the results therein, the Kähler-Einstein metric of a stable variety is equivalent to the cusp metric near the ordinary double points.